National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/story.md

 * *Team reviews the results in detail.
   Manuscript write-up divided amongst the study team.*
 * **I**:
-  Ok, so we should all know what the next steps are in terms of the write-up.
+  Ok, so we should all know what the next steps are for preparing the manuscript.
   Are there any other requirements from N3C before we can submit the paper to our target journal?
 * **Navigator**:
   Good question.